icamys/whois-parser/README.md

 ### Single regex for address parsing

-1. Set SingleRegexAddress field to true in Registrant field of your parser
+1. Set `SingleRegexAddress` field to `true` in `registrantRegex` field of your parser:

     ```
     registrantRegex: &RegistrantRegex{
         SingleRegexAddress: true,
     },
     ```

 1. Use regex with group naming: